prg318/size-matters.nvim/README.md

 | Decrease font size    | <kbd>Ctrl</kbd>+<kbd>-</kbd> / <kbd>Ctrl</kbd>+<kbd>ScrollDown</kbd> | `FontSizeDown <num>` |
 | Reset font to default | <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>=</kbd>                          | `FontReset`          |

+## Prg318 Fork Changes

+This fork uses `:GuiFont!` to set the font, so that warnings about pitch metrics are not displayed.

 ## Installation

 A simple way to install the plugin is via a plugin manager.
 E.g., [packer.nvim][3]